Skip to main content

 Intermediate

-The legal framework protecting your is layered and specific.
+The legal framework protecting your health information is layered and specific.
 While HIPAA and GINA provide a formidable shield, understanding the precise mechanics of this protection can further solidify your confidence in the privacy of your data.
 The critical distinction lies in the nature of the data itself and who is permitted to handle it.

-Your individual results, known as (PHI), are handled exclusively by the wellness vendor or healthcare provider, which are designated as “covered entities” under HIPAA.
+Your individual results, known as Protected Health Information (PHI), are handled exclusively by the wellness vendor or healthcare provider, which are designated as “covered entities” under HIPAA.
 These organizations are legally bound to safeguard your data and cannot share it with your employer without your explicit, written consent.
 This creates a legally mandated separation of duties and information flow.

 The employer, on the other hand, is permitted to receive what is termed a “de-identified aggregate report.”
 This type of report pools the data from all participating employees and removes all personal identifiers.